-- Backup and recovery speed: –
+Backup and recovery speed: –

-Cloud service providers need to introduce a threshold or speed limit in order to provide a similar experience for every one of their customers.
+Cloud service providers need to introduce a threshold or speed limit.
+In order to provide a similar experience for every one of their customers.
 These thresholds can also be a big problem if you have a large amount of data that you want to secure.
 Furthermore, internet speeds sometimes cannot match up to your LAN speed depending on your location.
 Too much traffic to the cloud can also lag your internet connection.
 Hence sometimes backups are scheduled for outside of office hours.

-- Third Parties: –
+Third Parties: –

-- Legal Regulations: –
+Legal Regulations: –

-In the same way in such cases, you will need to make sure that you can control the physical locations of the data you are handling, by targeting the correct data center and also make sure that no data is leaked from there.
-Some regulations also apply to personally identifiable informations, where others apply to health and medical information.
-Furthermore, there are special regulations relating to government-related informations, obviously!
+In the same way in such cases, you will need to make sure that you can control the physical locations of the data you are handling. by targeting the correct data center and making sure that no data is leaked from there.
+Some regulations also apply to personally identifiable information.
+Where others apply to health and medical information.
+Furthermore, there are special regulations relating to government-related information, obviously!

-For this reason, only, a local backup solution is much more preferred by governments and companies that work with highly sensitive data.
-This is because, for local backup, the administrator controls everything.
+For this reason, only a local backup solution is much more preferred by governments and companies that work with highly sensitive data.
+This is because for local backup the administrator controls everything.

 Due to its accessibility nit being dependent on the location as long as an internet connection is available, it does create some potential threats.
 Hence your data can be attacked from anywhere; however, it doesn’t mean that the data can be breached.
 Second, an imposter can access some of your sensitive data for instance if they get their hands on your credentials.
-Passwords can be stolen with keyloggers if the protection is poor and it is the poorest on a personal computer rather than in a company system.
+Passwords can be stolen with keyloggers if the protection is poor.
+It is the poorest on a personal computer rather than in a company system.

-With local backup, however, everything is in your hands, from storage to maintenance and data security (for both yours’ and your client’s data).
+With local backup, everything is in your hands from storage to maintenance and data security (for both yours’ and your client’s data).
 In this case, you are in charge of securing your own data.
 Here, encryption is not equally important as in the case of cloud backup.
 However, internal attacks are always a possibility so do check your tools before deploying them.

 A quick comparison

-|Availability||Upto a level of 99.9% and higher||No such limits exist|
+|Up to a level of 99.9% and higher.

-|Third Parties||A necessary evil.
-Need to trust your provider||None involved|
+|A necessary evil.
+Need to trust your provider.

-|Where govt. related information is concerned||Totally under admin control|
+|Where govt. related information is concerned.

-|Again trust your provider Keep your information to yourself||Safer in comparison unless stolen|
+|Again trust your provider Keep your information to yourself.

 Even though the two approaches again differ in some aspects, they can handle as well as manage data with the same level of accuracy as well as security.
-Choosing a backup solution further totally depends upon the requirements of the users. likewise, some even opt for local email backup solution.
+Choosing a backup solution further totally depends upon the requirements of the users. likewise, some even opt for a local email backup solution.